 Thousands of screaming fans greeted them, and two days later, a record 73-million tuned into the Ed Sullivan Show to see The Beatles perform in the U.S. for the first time.

-Beatles ‘64 covers the three weeks of The Beatles’ first visit to America, but there were another four albums released that year in the U.S.
+Beatles ‘64 only covers about three weeks of The Beatles’ first visit to America, but there were another four albums released that year in the U.S.

 You can see that among the albums is A Hard Day’s Night.
 Somehow during all their songwriting, recording, and touring, The Beatles filmed what turned out to be a very popular movie.
 It also gave us two more #1 singles “Can’t Buy Me Love” and “A Hard Day’s Night”.
 In total, The Beatles had 19 Top 40 hits in 1964, and six of them made it to #1.
 Those are numbers very few artists have reached in their entire careers.